August 15, 2019: Grow Native! Workshop in Monett, MO

 This informative workshop is intended for row crop farmers, livestock producers, hobby farmers, gardeners, recreational landowners, and anyone else interested in the many benefits that native plants offer farms, gardens, and recreational land.
 Learn from five knowledgeable speakers how incorporating natives into agricultural practices, gardens, and land for recreational uses can benefit farm revenues, livestock health, pollinators, soil health, water quality, and more.
 The workshop will also feature information on specific NRCS cost-share programs to which attendees may apply to help offset the cost of incorporating natives into their agricultural or land management practices, and a session on natives as a specialty crop for native edibles, cut flowers, and seed production.

-We have applied for 4.5 Certified Crop Advisor CEUs: Crop Management: 2; Professional Development: 0.5; Sustainability: 2
+We are approved to offer 4.5 Certified Crop Advisor CEUs: Crop Management: 2; Professional Development: 0.5; Sustainability: 2

 $13 per person for Missouri Prairie Foundation members